Health Insurance in Mexico- Do You Really Need It?

 In Mexico, healthcare is much more available and far more affordable.
 Many people end up in better health after moving to Mexico because the doctors in Mexico genuinely care about your overall health.
 I’ve chatted with many Canadians and Americans living in Mexico who have talked about getting off the lifelong list of medications they were taking by making a few changes to their lifestyle and diet based on their Mexican doctor’s instructions.

-And so many retirees have found that they feel more energized and younger by improving their quality of life.
-And that can be you too!
-But I also want to make sure you don’t move here because medical emergencies won’t cost an arm and leg without some coverage.
+Many retirees have found that improving their quality of life makes them feel more energized and younger.
+And that can be you, too!
+But I also want to make sure you don’t move here because medical emergencies won’t cost an arm and a leg without some coverage.
 Moving to Mexico should be about finding a better life, after all.

 Mariana Lange